-Sexual harassment is defined in the guidance as 'unwanted conduct of a sexual nature' that can occur online and offline.
-Sexual harassment is likely to violate a child's dignity, make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.
-While not intended to be an exhaustive list, sexual harassment can include:
+When referring to sexual harassment we mean 'unwanted conduct of a sexual nature' that can occur online and offline and both inside and outside of school.
+When we reference sexual harassment, we do so in the context of child on child sexual harassment.
+Sexual harassment is likely to: violate a child's dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.

+Whilst not intended to be an exhaustive list, sexual harassment can include:

-- Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance or calling someone sexualised names; - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature: - Online sexual harassment.
-This may be stand alone, or part of a wider pattern of sexual harassment and/or sexual violence.
-It may include: - o Non-consensual sharing of sexual images and videos; - Sexualised online bullying; - o Unwanted sexual comments and messages, including, on social media; - Sexual exploitation; coercion and threats; - Upskirting\
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
+It may include: - consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
+As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence; - o sharing of unwanted explicit content; - o upskirting (is a criminal offence 141);

+- o sexualised online bullying; - o unwanted sexual comments and messages, including, on social media; - o sexual exploitation; coercion and threats.